-We consider the valuation of the loans issued to the affiliated party BASF Antwerpen N.V., as disclosed in notes 1 and 2 to the financial statements for a total amount of EUR 3,147,975 thousand respectively EUR 9,643 thousand, as a key audit matter.
+We consider the valuation of the loans issued to the affiliated parties BASF Antwerpen N.V. and BASF Nederland B.V. as disclosed in notes 1 and 2 to the financial statements for a total amount of EUR 3,321,293 thousand respectively EUR 12,727 thousand, as a key audit matter.
 This is due to the size of the loans and given that an impairment may have a material effect on the income statement.

-Management did not identify any impairment triggers regarding the loans issued to the affiliated party, initially recognized at its fair value and subsequently measured at amortized cost using the effective interest method.
+The Board of Managing Directors did not identify any impairment triggers regarding the loans issued to the affiliated parties, initially recognized at its fair value and subsequently measured at amortized cost using the effective interest method.